 In our results driven society we prize ambition and productivity.
 I would venture to say that the strategy many of us take in living is either in resistance to or embrace of our ambitious idealism.
 We can use any number of reasons to explain why we choose to set goals or discard them, and often these reasons can be spiritual in nature.
 We may say we like to “live in the moment” to explain why we don’t set goals or we are “fulfilling our calling” to justify the intense drive we express.
 When you use a reason like one of these, do you ever feel a twinge of doubt, like maybe you’re making an excuse?
 Or are you the person that is certain of your rationale?

 Goal is defined as “the object of a person’s ambition or effort; an aim or desired result; the destination of a journey; point marking the end of a race.”
 With a goal there is inherently a measure of success or failure attached.
 We bank so much on these measures and spend countless hours, days, and years comparing the results.
-One of my favorite questions of Caroline Myss’ is, “What is success?
-Who defines that?”
-Really, who does?
+Who defines what success is?
 How many times have you had an expectation of what success should look and feel like only to find, at the end of the day, that it was not what you thought?
 Maybe the high of victory didn’t last very long.
 Maybe no one noticed and you were disappointed to find yourself alone.
 That exceptional review, appraisal, or reward might have left a hole in you that was there when all the lights went out.
 It very well may be that this achievement left you insatiably hungry for yet a loftier win.
 Or, you could just be filled with regret for all you sacrificed along the way.